Statutory inquiries into charities: guidance for charities and their advisers (CC46)

 It is not a pre-requisite that we need to let the trustees know about our concerns or give them a chance to respond or take action first, before opening an inquiry.

 Our remit does not extend to investigating criminal or taxation matters.
 Nor are we a prosecuting authority.
 We will report such matters to the appropriate authorities.
 However, our concern is that trustees discharge their legal duties as trustees in managing and administering the charity properly and responsibly.
-Where issues are raised about criminal or taxation matters or concerns about the operation of a charity being examined by other regulators, we will consider whether they indicate misconduct or mismanagement in the administration of the charity and whether we need to protect charity property.
+Where issues are raised about criminal matters, the use of abusive tax arrangements or concerns about the operation of a charity are being examined by other regulators, we will consider whether these indicate misconduct or mismanagement in the administration of the charity and whether we need to protect charity property.
 This may mean that we will consider opening our own inquiry at the same time as another agency or regulator.

 The short answer